Public Health Ethics

-Public health draws its foundational legitimacy from the essential and direct role that health plays in human flourishing, whether that role is understood ultimately in terms of maximizing health or promoting health in the context of advancing social justice.
+Public health draws its foundational legitimacy from the essential and direct role that health plays in human flourishing, whether that role is understood ultimately in terms of maximizing health or of promoting health in order to advance social justice.
 This general justification is sometimes too broad, however, to provide sufficient moral warrant for specific public health policies and institutions, especially when, as is so often the case, these policies and institutions are implemented by the state and affect the liberty or privacy of corporate or individual persons.
-This section puts forward six justifications or reasons that can be put forward to defend a particular public health institution or policy.
+This section puts forward five justifications for public health interventions.

 Two observations are worth making at the outset.
 First, public health policies are rarely defended by only one reason.
 Usually a mixed set of justifications can plausibly be provided.
 For example, tax policies intended to decrease cigarette consumption can be defended both by appeal to paternalism and by appeal to reducing the harms of second hand smoke to children in the home and in automobiles.
 Second, the impact of public health policies is often not uniform across all the individuals affected by the policy, and thus different justifications are sometimes put forward specific to these different people.
-This complexity is unavoidable, since it results from the nature of public health: The focus of public health is population health, but populations are rarely internally uniform with regard to all features that are morally relevant to any particular policy.
+This complexity is unavoidable, since it results from the nature of public health: the focus of public health is population health, but populations are rarely internally uniform with regard to all features that are morally relevant to any particular policy.
 Some people may stand to benefit from the policy while others may not.
-Moreover, in line with concerns about democratic legitimacy and state over-reaching, some members of the population may support the aims of the policy while others may object.
+Moreover, in line with concerns about democratic legitimacy and state over-reaching, some members of the population may support the policy while others may object.
 Consider, for example, a New York City policy prohibiting restaurants from serving sugar-sweetened beverages over 16 ounces that was eventually struck down by the courts.
 Public opinion polling suggests that while more New Yorkers opposed the policy than supported it, the level of opposition varied from one borough of the city to another (Grynbaum & Connelly 8/21/2012; New York Times 8/21/2012).

-The first four of the justifications for public health policies - overall benefit, collective efficiency/action, communitarianism, and fairness - speak specifically to the context in which some members of the affected population are not directly benefited by the policy or object to it.
+The first three justifications for public health policies - overall benefit, collective action and efficiency, and fairness - speak specifically to the context in which some members of the affected population do not directly benefit from the policy or object to it.
 The next two justifications appeal to the significance of harm, both to others and to oneself.
-They apply more specifically to traditional concerns about balancing respect for liberty with advancing health and are more prevalent in the public health ethics literature than the previous four.
-In the fifth justification, the argument is from a relatively uncontroversial Millian harm principle, and in the sixth justification, from somewhat more tendentious paternalistic principles.
+They apply more specifically to traditional concerns about balancing respect for liberty with advancing health and are more prevalent in the public health ethics literature than the previous three.
+In the fourth justification, the argument is from a relatively uncontroversial Millian harm principle, and in the fifth justification, from somewhat more tendentious paternalistic principles.

 Depending on the specifics of the public health policy, any number of these justifications may be applicable, and they are generally used to best effect in combination.
-Section 2 closes with a look at the limits of frameworks that focus disproportionately on liberty considerations of the sort addressed in justifications #5 and #6 and on the importance of considering the range of possible moral justifications in analyzing public health policies.
+Section 2 closes with a look at the limits of frameworks that focus disproportionately on liberty considerations of the sort addressed in 2.4 and 2.5 and on the importance of considering the range of possible moral justifications in analyzing public health policies.